Rajpratik71/sheepdog-wiki/Sheepdog-Block-Device-(SBD).md

 can make use of page cache as a client cache for buffered read/write optionally and behaves as a normal Linux block device(s) in your local file system.

+For now we support to attach sheep vdi or cloned vdi to SBD.
+Snapshots are not supported to attach (yet).Probably we can support a read-only attach for it.

 With single major allocation scheme, we support 31 partitions for a sheep block device at most and 32768 devices can be attached to local fs for a single node.